alexclient/galaxy-list.js/README.md

 ## POSTing bot's stats

-First, define your Discord client, and then provide your Universe List API Key found in your bot's edit page.
+First, define your Discord client, and then provide your Galaxy List API Key found in your bot's edit page.

 ```js
 const Discord = require("discord.js");